Dog Health Certificate for Travel: Complete 2026 Guide

 Step 4: USDA Endorsement (International Travel Only)

-For international travel, take the completed certificate to your local USDA-APHIS Veterinary Services Endorsement Office.
-You can find your local office at the USDA-APHIS website.
+For international travel, your vet should ideally submit the completed certificate electronically through VEHCS.
+If your vet uses paper submission, take the completed certificate to your local USDA-APHIS Veterinary Services Endorsement Office.

 Submission options:

-• In person (fastest — some offices endorse while you wait)
+- In person (some offices endorse while you wait)

 The USDA fee is $38 per endorsement as of 2026.